Find a Doctor

 Are you a young adult who is currently feeling severely distressed, or are you a young adult who is feeling happy, content, satisfied and has never felt severe distress?

-Researchers at Western Psychiatric Institute & Clinic are conducting a neuroimaging study for young adults age 18-25 who are distressed and for those who are not.
+Researchers at UPMC Western Psychiatric Hospital are conducting a neuroimaging study for young adults age 18-25 who are distressed and for those who are not.

 This study will use brain imaging (fMRI) to look at aspects of emotion and brain functioning, while participants complete tasks in the scanner.